 What is voice SEO?
 Voice SEO is exactly what it sounds like.
-Instead of optimizing pages for rankings on web and mobile pages only, the top SEO services and digital marketing services now take searches conducted using Alexa, Siri, Cortana, and other voice assistants into account.
+Instead of optimizing pages and building backlinks for rankings on web and mobile pages only, the top SEO services and digital marketing services now take searches conducted using Alexa, Siri, Cortana, and other voice assistants into account.

 Learn the critical and necessary steps to make content and web pages voice assistant-friendly.

 Moving forward, content and web pages need to focus on a conversational style.
 Consumers using voice assistants ask short questions and expect equally conversational — but fully-formed — responses in return.
 Think about it.
 When you ask, “Alexa, what’s the weather?”, she answers succinctly but in complete sentences, avoiding one-word responses or just two or three keywords.
 Before posting any type of web copy, read the writing out loud.
 It should sound natural and organic, the same way someone would speak.

 Don’t break out the thesaurus.
 According to Forbes, most voice searches can be ranked at a ninth-grade reading level or below, so skip big words.
 Forbes projected that as many as half of all searches would be voice searches by this year, so make any necessary changes or adjustments to your strategy right away!